peterpandayang/temp_dfs/README.md

 Assumptions:
 1. The whole system will has at least 3 datanode working;
 2. The system does not multiple storing the same file;
+3. The system has at least one chunk replica successfully stored for each chunk;